zaibamachhaliya/zaibamachhaliya/README.md

 I'm interested in:

 * Open Source contribution opportunities
-* Long-term collaboration with open source communities
+* Long-term collaboration with Open Source communities
 * Mentorship and learning from experienced contributors
 * Contributing to projects where I can create meaningful impact